MinimalDevops/shared-for-you/docs/AWS/Networking/AWSNetworkingVpcEndpoint.md

 ### Interface Endpoints
 An **interface endpoint** is an elastic network interface with a private IP address from the IP address range of your subnet.
 It acts as an entry point for traffic destined to a service owned by AWS or by an AWS customer/partner.

-For AWS services that integrate with AWS PrivateLink, see [AWS services that integrate with AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/integrated-services-vpce.html).
+For [[../AWS|AWS]] services that integrate with AWS PrivateLink, see [AWS services that integrate with AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/integrated-services-vpce.html).

 ### Gateway Endpoints
 **Gateway Endpoints** are primarily used for S3 or DynamoDB.
 They are usually set up by making an entry in route tables.